eaw4562/Animal/README.md

 # Pet Bulletin Board
 blog : https://velog.io/@eh9797

 https://github.com/eaw4562/Animal/assets/83947266/b69a6749-990e-4da2-be12-2701d6189367

+This app is for membership registration and login.

+It includes functions such as writing, glide, retrofit, and FCM.

 ## Introduction
 It is an Android application that provides information on animal sales to people.